 Fees for buying 20x Smiths Group shares with popular platforms

 Share prices fluctuate in real time, so the costs presented here should be considered as a guide only.
 They do not incorporate stamp duty.
 Always refer to the platform itself for availability and pricing – which may differ from our information.

 |Capital at risk|

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

 Is it a good time to buy Smiths Group stock?

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Smiths Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.0369.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Smiths Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.4676.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.